Bulkpe-fintech/Docs-ai-opensource/README.md

 # Docs AI Open-Source by Bulkpe

 ## Description
-Docs AI is a chatbot that allows users to add PDFs, URLs, or Notion pages as sources of knowledge.
-Users can then ask any query regarding the provided documents.
+Docs AI is an open-source chatbot that enables businesses to seamlessly integrate AI-powered chat functionality into their websites or apps.
+With Docs AI, you can add PDFs, URLs, or Notion pages as sources of knowledge, allowing end users to ask questions directly related to your provided content.
+Whether it's for customer support, API documentation, or product guides, Docs AI simplifies the way your users interact with your information.

+## Key Features
+- **Notion Integration**: Train your AI chat widget using content from Notion, making it easy to manage and update your knowledge base.
+- **Multi-Source Knowledge Base**: Add PDFs, URLs, and Notion pages to create a comprehensive knowledge base for the AI to reference.
+- **Customizable UI**: Tailor the chat widget to fit the look and feel of your website or app.
+- **Easy Deployment**: Quick setup with detailed instructions for both backend and frontend integration.
+- **Community-Driven**: Open-source and designed for collaboration—contribute, modify, and improve the tool.

 ## Getting Started